-Like 'Yeah why do you need to know, Ky?'
+JJ Janflone 34:58 Yeah why do you need to know, Ky?

-But you know, the the video format allows for a meaningful conversation to happen to be like, 'Hey, what do you think of this?'
-Like, 'how does it apply to your life,' there's a lot easier ways, I think, to engage in a really good conversation that way.

-In my first association, when I heard about it was positive in two ways.
-One, I thought that it built upon a concept that, you know, sound in our mind linguistically is very near that that is particularly relevant, I imagine for military populations of a 'friendly fire,' right, and that idea that this is something that we want to, to prevent, and to, you know, it had a resonance, I thought, possibly within the population that way.
-And then secondly, I thought it was very effective as an umbrella term, to bring together some of the different kinds of firearm violence that that occurs.
-As I mentioned earlier, I'm particularly, in my work, interested in addressing domestic and intimate partner violence, and firearms are often a part of that, kind of, pattern of violence, and in the home with family members.
+Kyleanne Hunter 35:01 But you know, the the video format allows for a meaningful conversation to happen to be like, Hey, what do you think of this?
+Like, how does it apply to your life, like, there's a lot easier ways, I think, to engage in a really good conversation that way.
+Kelly Sampson 35:17 My first association, when I heard about it, was positive in two ways.
+One, I thought that it built upon a concept that, you know, sound in our mind linguistically is very near that that is particularly relevant, I imagine, for military on populations of 'friendly fire,' right, and that idea that this is something that we want to, to prevent, and to, you know.
+It had a resonance, I thought, possibly within the population that way.
+And then secondly, I thought it was very effective as an umbrella term, to bring together some of the different kinds of firearm violence that occurs.
+As I mentioned earlier, I'm particularly, in my work, interested in addressing domestic and intimate partner violence, and firearms are often a part of that kind of pattern of violence, and in the home with family members.
 And so the many different kinds of terms that we have for violence, whether it's domestic violence, child abuse, suicide, all of these different terms could kind of be in my mind brought together under this concept of family fire.
-And so in that way, I thought it was a very powerful magnetic kind of term that, that allows us to, you know, a door, a simple and accessible door through which we can talk about these different kinds of violence, including, of course, suicide as the most common form of firearm violence in the US.

-Oh, and and i think that's so important, because one of the one of the reasons why we kept the definition of 'family fire' intentionally broad, so being a shooting involving a improperly stored or misused gun in the home, was exactly for that reason, is that there are unintentional shootings, which is how we started, it was a very easy inroad for this.
-Because regardless of your beliefs about anything else, no one wants to see kids unintentionally shot or hopefully, nobody, I should say.
-So that's, you know, that's one of the things that, you know, was a real, a real key, but it opens the door to talk about suicide, domestic violence, intentional shootings, all of those things in a very real and meaningful, meaningful way.
+And so in that way, I thought it was a very powerful magnetic kind of term that that allows us to, you know, a door, a simple and accessible door, through which we can talk about these different kinds of violence, including, of course, suicide as the most common form of firearm violence in the US.
+Kyleanne Hunter 36:44 And and I think that's so important, because one of the one of the reasons why we kept the definition of family fire intentionally broad, so being a shooting involving a improperly stored or misused gun in the home, was exactly for that reason.
+Is that there are unintentional shootings, which was how we started, it was a very easy inroad for this, because regardless of your beliefs about anything else, no one wants to see kids unintentionally shot or hopefully, nobody, I should say.
+So that's, you know, that's one of the things that was a real, a real key, but it opens the door to talk about suicide, domestic violence, intentional shootings, all of those things in a very real and meaningful, meaningful way.
 And so the term was brought in, and I really thank you for bringing that up, Eric.
-But it is, I think, very important to say, you know, we've got some pretty simple solutions, we think about something like safe storage, we talk about family fire broadly, we know that's a real solution.
-It's a solution that can be enacted -- now -without any policy change without any big wide scale intervention, it's something we can all do today.
-And so I think, really, really saying that there's, there's hope, and we can be focused on the solutions is something I'd be excited to talk more about.
-And I guess I'm wondering, for our final comments here, if people are concerned, for themselves or for others, or if they want to learn more.
-I know, for example, Eric, that I immediately want to go out now and read everything you've written.
-So if there's, are there any resources that you would recommend to folks out there?
+But it is, I think, very important to say, you know, we've got some pretty simple solutions, we think about something like safe storage, when we talk about family fire broadly, we know that's a real solution.
+It's a solution that can be enacted, now without any policy change, without any big, wide-scale intervention, to something we can all do today.
+And so I think, really, really saying that there's hope, and we can be focused on the solutions is something I'd be excited to talk more about.